 (Writer) Poet, translator, essayist, actress, she has published: Comedia ( Milan, Bompiani, 1998), Penelope ( Naples, Editions of ?if?, 2003), Lo Dittatore Amore.
 Melologhi ( Milan, Effigie, 2004, alongside an audio CD) and Io e Anne.
 Confessional poems (Naples, of ?if?, 2010, alongside an audio CD, Nel nosocomio (Massa, Transeuropa, 2011), Crolli (Florence, Le Lettere, 2012), Poema (1990-2000) Arezzo 2013.
 She has edited three volumes of translations of poems by Anne Sexton: Poesie d’amore (Florence, Le Lettere, 1996), l’estrosa abbondanza (Milan, Crocetti, 1997, together with Antonello Satta Centanin and Edoardo Zuccato), Poesie su Dio (Florence, Le Lettere, 2003).
 She has also edited poetry translations by Erica Jong: Miele e sangue (Milan, Bompiani, 2001) and along with Lucia Valori a work by Alfonsina Storni, Senza rimedio (Florence, Le Lettere, 2011).
 As a reader and performer of texts from her writings or as an interpreter of contemporary poetry, she has collaborated, among others, with: Piera degli Esposti, Joseph Brodsky, Mario Luzi, Giorgio Caproni, Andrea Zanzotto, Nanni Balestrini, Friederike Mayröcker, Erica Jong , Wislawa Szymborska and the cultural programs of RAI.
 For RAI, she participated as a featured columnist (with a portion titled Dire la poesia, in which she did a poetry reading) on the TV show "L’ombelico del mondo", created and directed by Nanni Balestrini, for RAI Educational 3.
 (THE WRITER’S SEASON, June 4)

-(Musician) Badara Seck is a Senegalese singer and composer from a Griot family.
-Thanks to charisma and his singing talent he has traveled the world, first in Canada and in the countries of Central and Western Africa, then in Switzerland, elsewhere in Europe and in Italy.
-Frequent and long were also his stays at home, where he continued to exercise his role as a musician and Griot.
-Since 1992 he has collaborated with Luigi Cinque in which he starred in dozens of concert documentary films, CDs and works worldwide.
+(Musician)is a Senegalese singer and composer from a Griot family.
+He has traveled the world, performing first in Canada and in the countries of Central and Western Africa, then in Switzerland, Italy, and elsewhere in Europe.
+At home in Senegal, where he frequently vists, he continues to exercise his role as a musician and Griot.
+Since 1992 he has collaborated with Luigi Cinque with whom he has starred in dozens of concert documentary films and CDs.
 He has participated in numerous festivals, international and Italian, working with world-renowned artists, including Francis Bebey, Serena Sartori, Peter Brook, Andreas Wollenwaider, Miriam Makeba, Paolo Fresu and Raiz.
-He has also performed with his group Penc in numerous concerts in Italy, in Europe and in Africa.
+He has also performed with his group Penc in numerous concerts in Africa and in Italy.
 Badara Seck is part of the new generation of Griot who have traveled the world but do not intend to give up their identity or an active role in the transformation of Africa and Africans.
-His songs and his musical projects are outstanding examples.
-(BADARA SECK – A CONCERT OF ITALO – AFRICAN SOUNDS, June 9)
+His songs and his musical projects are outstanding examples (BADARA SECK – A CONCERT OF ITALO–AFRICAN SOUNDS, June 9)

 (Actor) New York: Off-Broadway: The Civilians' Brooklyn @ Eye Level, (dir.
 Steven Cosson, Brooklyn Lyceum) Scariest (dir.
 Ari Edelson, Meredith McDonough, Bleeker Street Theatre); Widows (dir.
 Hal Brooks, 59E59 Street Theaters); King Lear (dir.
 James Lapine, Public Theatre); Beauty of the Father (dir.
 Michael Greif, MTC); Twilight: Los Angeles, 1992 (dir.
 Liz Diamond, Lincoln Center Institute); Winter's Tale (dir.
 Barry Edelstein, CSC).
 Regional: In the Next Room (dir.
 Les Waters, Berkeley Repertory Theater) Sarah Ruhl's Passion Play (dir.
 Mark Wing-Davey, Yale Repertory Theatre, Goodman Theatre), King Lear (dir.
 Robert Falls, Goodman + Shakespeare Theatre Company), Our Town (dir.
 Bartlett Sher, Intiman); Much Ado About Nothing (dir.
 Peter Dubois, Cal Shakes).
 Film/TV: Filters (dir.
 JohnFiorelli); Third Watch, Law & Order: Criminal Intent (NBC); One Life to Live, All My Children (ABC).
 Training: New York University's Graduate Acting Program.
 (THE TEMPEST, June 18)